 Why comb through data by hand when you don't have to?
 BI principles embrace the use of technological solutions, employing intelligent software to collect, aggregate, and report on impactful data.

 The utilization of tech solutions can enhance the flow of business dramatically, adding a whole new frontier of reporting possibilities.
-While many companies utilize software for financial management, like Oracle Hyperion, SAP, and TM1, BI software takes these aggregation and reporting concepts to the next level.
+While many companies utilize software for financial management, like Oracle Hyperion and TM1, BI software takes these aggregation and reporting concepts to the next level.
 At Enkel, we utilize Power BI, a Microsoft business analytics suite to assist our clients with consolidating information from multiple data sources, streamlining data preparation, and facilitating ad-hoc reporting.

 Making Smarter Business Decisions